munificent/game-programming-patterns/book/data-locality.markdown

 ^code game-loop-arrays

 We've ditched all of that <span name="arrow">pointer chasing</span>.
 Instead of skipping around in memory, we're doing a straight crawl through three contiguous arrays.
 This pumps a solid stream of bytes right into the hungry maw of the CPU.
-In my test program, this change made the update loop fifty *times* faster than the previous version.
+In my testing, this change made the update loop fifty *times* faster than the previous version.

 **TODO: illustration**